UWPCE-PythonCert/PythonCertDevel/_sources/modules/Files.rst.txt

 Either work with ``open()`` , etc.

-(working directory only makes sense with command-line programs...)
+(A working directory only makes sense with command-line programs.)

 os module
 ----------